/

 Press F to search

-In the current second issue, everything revolves around one thing: money.
+In the second issue of the magazine Nicht Jetzt!
+(Not Now!), everything revolves around money.
 Do you know where money actually comes from?
 Do you know the secret of wealth?
-Or can you even imagine what Bochum’s kitsch millionaire Michael Leicher has to say about it?
-You’ll find the answers right here!
+We have the answers!

-Unfortunately, we had to pass on our 24-carat gold cover.
-That’s because, with every issue, we seem to dive a little too deeply into the subject matter.
-Ironically, we were “pregnant” with our first issue on the theme of children for nine months.
-In the spirit of our new topic, we ran out of money just before going to print.
-Suddenly, the work of thirty contributors was on shaky ground.
+Ironically, we were “pregnant” with our first issue on the theme of children for nine months—and in the spirit of our new topic, we ran out of money just before going to print.
+Suddenly, the work of 30 contributors found itself on shaky ground.